A detailed travel guide to visiting the famous Emerald Pool & Blue Lagoon in Krabi, Thailand.

 The official opening time is 10:30 and closing at 15:30.
 However, it's possible to visit earlier than this, there just won't be any guards on duty.

-On the tour, this natural pool was the first stop of the day trip, which is great as we arrived right on opening time before the crowds.
+On the tour, this natural pool was the first stop of the day trip, which is great as I arrived right on opening time before the crowds.

 The main entrance features a ticketing gate, where you'll need to pay the applicable entrance fees.
 These fees go toward the Khao Pra-Bang Khram Wildlife Sanctuary and cost 400 Thai Baht (200 for children) for foreigners, or 30 Thai Baht for Thai Nationals (20 for children).